ligolang/ligo/gitlab-pages/docs/language-basics/functions.md

 Functions without a name, also known as anonymous functions are useful in cases when you want to pass the function as an argument or assign it to a key in a record/map.

-Here's how to define an anonymous function assigned to a variable `increment`, with it's appropriate function type signature.
+Here's how to define an anonymous function assigned to a variable `increment`, with its appropriate function type signature.
 <!--DOCUSAURUS_CODE_TABS-->
 <!--Pascaligo-->
 ```pascaligo group=c